Rep. Alcee Hastings, civil rights lawyer and judge elected to 15 terms in Congress, dies at 84

 By one account, he was born Alcea Lamar Merritt in Altamonte Springs, a farming town north of Orlando, on Sept.
 5, 1936.
 According to the Miami Herald, he changed the spelling of his first name early on and adopted his stepfather’s last name, Hastings.
 Other sources give his birth name as Alcee Lamar Hastings.

 Both parents were domestic servants who moved frequently for work.
-Alcee stayed with a grandmother in Jim Crow-era Florida, where he picked beans and tangerines, was barred from whites-only beaches and was bused to a segregated high school 30 miles from home.
+Alcee stayed with a grandmother in Jim Crow-era Florida, where he picked beans and tangerines, was barred from Whites-only beaches and was bused to a segregated high school 30 miles from home.

 He went on to study at historically Black universities, receiving a bachelor’s degree in 1958 from Fisk University in Nashville.
 He was expelled from Howard University Law School for what he called “nonseriousness of purpose” before receiving a law degree in 1963 from Florida A&M University.